L-threonate 3-dehydrogenase

-Thus, the two substrates of this enzyme are L-threonate and NAD^{+}, whereas its 3 products are 3-dehydro-L-threonate, NADH, and H^{+}.
+The two substrates of this enzyme are threonic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 3-dehydro-L-threonic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donors with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is L-threonate:NAD^{+} 3-oxidoreductase.
 Other names in common use include threonate dehydrogenase, and L-threonic acid dehydrogenase.
 This enzyme participates in ascorbate and aldarate metabolism.